 Price: From $900, departing at various times throughout the year

 Kazakhstan is probably not the first country that springs to mind as a holiday destination.
+In fact, it’s one of the most unusual travel ideas in our list!
 However, if you want a unique mountain-biking experience, the central Asian country should be top of your list.

 If you want to get off the grid and leave well-trodden paths and leave behind typical tourist destinations, the remote and rugged terrain of Kazakstan’s national parks are perfect for a mountain biking adventure.